isomerpages/nlb-learning/_science/Children/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b> How to Make Popping Boba: The Science of Spherification (8:31) </b><br>
 Have you heard about molecular gastronomy?
-Learn how to make popping boba balls from juice and other liquids!
+Learn how to make popping boba balls from juice and other liquids!   <br>
-<small>How to Make Popping Boba: The Science of Spherification (2021, September 4).
+<small>Source: How to Make Popping Boba: The Science of Spherification (2021, September 4).
 Science Buddies.</small></p>
   </div>
 </div>